-The festive holiday season is over, Utah's pehoolchildren have returned to their books and their teachers to their tasks.
-Hundreds of the latter are just home from Ogden, where they attended the state annual convention. probably the most successful one thus far held.
+The festive holiday season is over Utah's nchoolchildren have returned to their books and their teachers to their tasks.
+Hundreds of the latter are just home from Ogden, where they attended the state annual convention, probably the most successful one thus far held.
 When today they resume their work in the numberless school houses which dot this state it cannot be without marked benefit from their presence at this gathering.
 The Ogden convention disclosed one fact very clearly, and that was that the men and women who are entrusted with the education of the youth of Utah are very much awake on all questions of intellectual advancement.
-For years they have been in the very vanguard of the teaching profession, and have come to know the value of bringing to the state each season scholars of eminence to lecture for and instruct them on the larger problems with which they have to deal.
-A score of distinguished educators who have performed that part in Utah in balf. as many years could be easily named, to say nothing of the very many more who are employed annually at institutes and summer schools from abroad.
-Altogether it is a wise and helpful policy.
-Occasionally a superintendent or principal and now and then a member of a board more important than all else in the settlement of the falsely enforced issue, the merchants and business men of the community-why they should not unitedly say "You have gone far enough; it is time to stop."
+For years they have been in the very vanguard of the teaching profession, and have comto know the value of bringing to the state each season scholars of eminence to lecture for and instruct them on the larger problems with which they have to deal.
+A score of distinguished educators who have performed that part in Utah in half as many years could be easily named, to say nothing of the very many more who are employed annually at institutes and summer schools from abroad.
+Altogether it more important than all else in the settlement of the falsely enforced issue, the merchants and business men of the community-why they should not unitediy say "You have gone far enough; it is time to stop."
 The printing of a cartoon, such as the one referred to is calculated, deliberately maliciously, to be harmful.
 It shows a great and good man, whom it derisively designates as the "Hierarch," fleeing from the approach of railroads, streetcars and big buildings.
 These are portrayed under the title, "They Are Coming," the caption of this article.
-A foot note conveys the "information" that they are "the kind of converts the "American" missionaries will bring." as if though they were something new here, with an ejaculatory aside from the "Hierarch," "Our Enemies Are Upon Why, Mr. Commercial Club member, alls Salt Lake, find your answer in that vile falsehood, repeated daily in one form or another.
-And this for some of you who don't know: The man thus ridiculed when yet a youth, was a potent factor in giving Utah its first railroad; in building the country's initial transcontinental line; he was the ecent head of a great streetcar system which he is as anxious as any man living to see become metropolitan and sufficient in all respects to meet the wants of the public; he has been identified with the erection of the largest and most substantial buildings in the city, business and otherwise."By their works ye shall know them."
+A foot note conveys the "information" that they are "the kind of converts the "American" missionaries will bring." as if though they were something new here, with an ejaculatory aside from the "Hierarch," "Our Enemies Are Upon Why, Mr. Commercial Club member Mr. Merchant and Manufacturer, Mr. Real Estate Dealer, Mr. Railroad Manager, and Mr. Business Man generally, all of you who have been asked what ails Salt Lake, find your answer in that vile falsehood, repeated daily in one form or another.
+And this for some of you who don't know: The man thus ridiculed when yet a youth, was a potent factor in giving Utah its first railroad; in building the country's initial transcontinental line; he was the recent head of a great streetcar system which he is as anxious as any man living to see become metropolitan and sufficient in all respects to meet the wants of the public; he has been identified with the erection of the largest and most substantial buildings in the city, business and otherwise."By their works ye shall know them."
 He has proved that he is the friend of that progress that builds railroads, street car systems and rears new business blocks, that creates industry and gives employment to labor.
 The truth shows him to be the very antithesis of what his vile journalistic retractor portrays him.
 Do you not see, gentlemen herinbefore addresed, that what ails Utah is the sort of libel and abuse that a sour grapes, disappointed, dyspeptic newspaper, heaps upon it.
-Stops its senseless, criminal chatter and misrepresentation and Utah will flourish like a green bay tree.
+Stops its sense less, criminal chatter and misrepresentation and Utah will flourish like a green bay tree.
+TALKING REBELLION.